simonallfrey/TwinQuasiparadox/lab-book/lab-notes.md

   $$
   which are exactly the ODEs integrated in the scripts.

+## Simultaneity vs. Light Signals
+- **No frame-independent “now”**: In SR, simultaneity at a distance is convention-dependent (e.g., Einstein sync).
+It’s a useful foliation for bookkeeping but not an observable.
+- **Light-signal view (operational)**: What the traveler can actually know is what arrives on their worldline via light; that’s what the light-ray figures show—causal observations of home’s aging.
+- **Simultaneity view (inferred)**: Lines of simultaneity assign a “now” to distant events from a chosen frame.
+The simultaneity figures show inferred home/traveler times, not measured ones.
+- **Causal grid vs. foliation**: The “correct” causal structure is light cones and spacelike elsewhere; there’s no canonical grid outside the cone.
+Use light signals for physical observables; use simultaneity slices for frame-based inference, keeping in mind they’re a choice, not physics.

 ### Lorentz Boosts (Matrix Form)
 - Standard boost in $(t, x)$ with velocity $v$ (here $c=1$):
   $$